dashpay/docs/docs/user/introduction/features.rst

 | 10% | Decentralized Governance Budget        |
 +-----+----------------------------------------+

-When Dash Platform is released, the governance budget will grow to 20% per the governance proposal approved in September 2023.
-Additional details can be found in the :ref:`Treasury expansion section <block-subsidy-reallocation-treasury-expansion>`.
+When the Dash Core v20 hard fork activates, Dash's governance budget will grow to 20% of the block subsidy per the governance proposal approved in September 2023.
+Additional details can be found in the :ref:`Treasury expansion section
+<block-subsidy-reallocation-treasury-expansion>`.

 Miner and masternode reallocation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^